muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * Changes over a one week period are computed for "an ISO week", from the period Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.

+.. not true? only enrollment activity? get with Gabe again

   Each complete week, from the beginning of the week on Monday to the end of the week on Sunday, is an update period for edX Insights.